Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Results and Discussion

-After extracting the data from the Fig.3(a) of the Ref.~\cite{schafwag12},~one finds that the $R_q=2$ susceptibility contour for the PQMVT-I (PQMVT-II) model is extended around its CEP on the $T$ axis to about 49.81 (49.96) MeV above and 41.13 (36.48) MeV below the $T_{\cep}$ while the spread of the contour on the $\mu$ axis is 33.63 (48.61) MeV to the lower left and 12.56 (15.45) MeV to the higher right side of the $\mu_{\cep}$.~In contrast to the above,~the Fig.~\ref{fig7b} of the present work shows that the RPQM-I (RPQM-II) model susceptibility $R_{q}=2$ contour is extended on the $T$ axis to 32.1 (37.1) MeV above and 14.2 (16) MeV below the $T_{\cep}$ while its $\mu$ axis spread is 27.5 (41) MeV on the lower left and 8.9 (13.2) MeV on the higher right side of the $\mu_{\cep}$.~The total $T$ axis size of the RPQM-I (RPQM-II) model contour of 46.3 (53.1) MeV,~is significantly smaller than the total size of 90.94 (86.44) MeV on the $T$ axis for the corresponding $R_{q}=2$ PQMVT-I (PQMVT-II) model contour while the total $\mu$ axis size of the RPQM-I (RPQM-II) model contour of 36.4 (54.2) MeV,~is only about 10 MeV smaller than the total size of 46.19 (64.06) MeV on the $\mu$ axis for the PQMVT-I (PQMVT-II) model contour.~The reason of the above difference is the fact that the RPQM-I (RPQM-II) model critical regions are centered around a CEP which lies at significantly smaller chemical potentials $\mu_\cep=237.8(228.54)$ MeV in the phase diagram while temperatures are moderately larger at $\mu_\cep=104.23(86.47)$.~Furthermore ,~to have a proper perspective of the above difference,~one should also note that the $T_{c}^{\chi}=194.1$ MeV at the $\mu=0$ for the RPQM-I model phase diagram in the Fig.~\ref{fig7a} and its CEP lies significantly up (higher $T$) towards the left (lower $\mu$) when compared to the position of the CEP in the Fig.1(b) for the PQMVT-I model phase diagram where $T_{c}^{\chi}=205$ MeV at the $\mu=0$.~The detailed comparative analysis for different model settings has been done only for the $R_{q}=2$ contour.~One can see a similar pattern of comparative differences for the $R_{q}=3 \text{ and } 5$ contours in different model scenarios by looking at the Table~(\ref{tab:table4}).
+After extracting the data from Fig.~3(a) of Ref.~\cite{schafwag12}, one finds that the $R_q=2$ susceptibility contour for the PQMVT-I (PQMVT-II) model extends around its CEP along the $T$-axis to about 49.81 (49.96) MeV above and 41.13 (36.48) MeV below $T_{\cep}$.
+Along the $\mu$-axis, the spread of the contour is 33.63 (48.61) MeV to the left and 12.56 (15.45) MeV to the right of $\mu_{\cep}$.
+In contrast, Fig.~\ref{fig7b} of the present work shows that the RPQM-I (RPQM-II) model susceptibility $R_{q}=2$ contour extends along the $T$-axis to 28.7 (34.3) MeV above and 8.2 (14) MeV below $T_{\cep}$, while its spread along the $\mu$-axis is 23.5 (37.1) MeV to the left and 5.4 (12.5) MeV to the right of $\mu_{\cep}$.~The total $T$-axis extension of the RPQM-I (RPQM-II) model contour is 36.9 (48.3) MeV, which is significantly smaller than the total size of 90.94 (86.44) MeV for the corresponding PQMVT-I (PQMVT-II) contour.
+Similarly, the total $\mu$-axis extension of the RPQM-I (RPQM-II) contour is 28.9 (49.6) MeV, which is roughly 17.3 (14.5) MeV smaller than the total size of 46.2 (64.1) MeV observed for the PQMVT-I (PQMVT-II) contour.
+The reason for this structural variation is that the RPQM-I (RPQM-II) critical regions are centered around a CEP located at a significantly lower chemical potential ($\mu_\cep=237.8\,(228.54)$ MeV) in the phase diagram, whereas the corresponding temperatures are moderately higher ($T_\cep=104.23\,(86.47)$ MeV).~Furthermore, to gain a proper perspective on this difference, one should note that $T_{c}^{\chi}=194.1$ MeV at $\mu=0$ for the RPQM-I phase diagram in Fig.~\ref{fig7a}, and its CEP sits noticeably higher in temperature and further to the left (lower $\mu$) compared to the CEP in Fig.~1(b) of the PQMVT-I model, where $T_{c}^{\chi}=205$ MeV at $\mu=0$.
+While this detailed comparative analysis is explicitly provided here for the \(R_{q}=2\) contour, one can see a similar pattern of comparative differences for the \(R_{q}=3 \text{ and } 5\) contours by looking at the numbers for the RPQM-I (RPQM-II) model in Table~\ref{tab:table4} and comparing those with the corresponding numbers after extracting the data for the PQMVT-I (PQMVT-II) model from Fig.~3(a) of Ref.~\cite{schafwag12}.